brianinnes/homeLab/docs/okd_install.md

 #### Connecting using the kubeconfig file

-During instalation a kubeconfig file was created.
+During installation a kubeconfig file was created.
 This content needs to be kept safe, as it can be the only way o log in if the cluster has been shutdown for a while and certificates have expired.
 It also provides an admin login.
 To use the file set the environment variable KUBECONFIG to point to the config file.
 The location was provided as part of the openshift-install completion message, such as :

 ```shell
 export KUBECONFIG=/Users/brian/projects/okd/4.7/install/auth/kubeconfig